MicrosoftDocs/architecture-center/docs/cloud-foundry/index.md

 ### Elastic RunTime Virtual Network

 - **Load Balancer.** Production PCF environments use a highly-available [load balancer.](http://docs.pivotal.io/pivotalcf/1-9/customizing/custom-load-balancer.html) The load balancer route traffic to PCF Router IPs and supports SSL termination with wildcard DNS location.
 It adds appropriate `x-forwarded-for` and `x-forwarded-proto` HTTP headers to incoming requests.
 WebSockets can be supported as needed.
-Global deployments should use the [Azure Traffic Manager](https://azure.microsoft.com/en-us/services/traffic-manager/), routing to [Azure Load Balancers](https://azure.microsoft.com/en-us/services/load-balancer/) in different regions.
+Global deployments should use [Azure Traffic Manager](https://azure.microsoft.com/services/traffic-manager/), routing to [Azure Load Balancers](https://azure.microsoft.com/services/load-balancer/) in different regions.

 - **TCP Router.** The [TCP Router](http://docs.pivotal.io/pivotalcf/1-9/adminguide/enabling-tcp-routing.html)works with applications that serve requests on non-HTTP TCP protocols.
 TCP Routing terminates the TLS as close to your apps as possible.
 In this scenario, packets are not decrypted before reaching the application level.
 This configuration helps compliance with certain regulations.